 Immigrant Spouse Entitled To Alimony Despite Waiving The Right In A Prenuptial Agreement

-In fact, the law favors the freedom of all Americans to contract and the enforceability of prenuptial agreements, absent a handful of rare exceptions.
-One of these exceptions is alive and well, as a recently divorced couple discovered.
+The law generally favors the freedom to contract and the enforceability of prenuptial agreements, except in a handful of rare exceptions.
+One such exception recently came to light in a divorce case involving an immigrant spouse.

-In that case, the husband married a woman who was not a United States citizen in 2012.
-Prior to the marriage, the husband and wife executed a prenuptial agreement that stated the husband would never have to pay the wife alimony or spousal support in the event the couple divorced.
+In this case, a U.S. citizen married a woman who was not a U.S. citizen in 2012.
+Before the marriage, the couple executed a prenuptial agreement that explicitly stated the husband would never have to pay alimony or spousal support in the event of a divorce.

-The court denied the husband’s demand to enforce the prenuptial agreement, finding that by signing the I-864 Affidavit, the former husband pledged under oath and to the government that he would not let his ex-wife become a public burden.
-Therefore, the husband was required to pay his wife spousal support.
+When the couple divorced, the husband tried to enforce the prenuptial agreement to avoid paying alimony.
+However, the court ruled against him.
+The court found that by signing the I-864 Affidavit, the husband had pledged under oath to the U.S. government that he would ensure his ex-wife would not become a public burden.
+As a result, the prenuptial agreement could not override the federal obligations under the I-864 Affidavit, and the husband was required to pay spousal support.

-If you are considering a prenuptial agreement, want to enforce one or think yours is unenforceable, you should speak with a qualified family law attorney at the DiPietro Family Law Group.
-Our attorneys can review the facts of your specific situation and will fight for your rights and the outcome you desire.
-We have decades of experience representing clients in all types of family law issues and are here to help you!
+If you are considering drafting a prenuptial agreement, seeking to enforce one, or believe your prenuptial agreement is unenforceable, it’s crucial to consult with a knowledgeable family law attorney.
+The attorneys at DiPietro Family Law Group can review your case and fight for the outcome you deserve.
+With decades of experience in family law matters, we are here to help!

 Call us today to schedule a consultation at (888) 530-4374.